Pipicallu/SpaceCapades/README.md

 * My fellow codeinstitute colleague/student Sonia Hussein whose <a href="https://github.com/CodeSonia/CodeSonia_Personal_Portfolio">Readme file</a> structure was used as a basepoint to structure my own.

+* Credit to Mrm Team for the use of their sound track <a href="https://music.apple.com/us/album/interstellar-journey/1076746053?i=1076746500">Insterstellar Journey</a>.
+All other sounds were sourced from free sound samples on youtube.

 * codeinstitute advisor Claire Lally for helping me with the deployment part of this write up.

 ## Personal Reflections